 Convenience and local service will give independent retailers the best possibility to withstand the impact of Britain’s deepest recession, according to experts.

 This month, it was announced that the pandemic had caused Britain to enter its deepest recession since records began.
 According to the Office For National Statistics, UK employment fell by 730,000 jobs between March and August.
-RN heard from retailers and industry veterans with experience of working through previous recessions about how to face this current crisis.
+Better Retailing heard from retailers and industry veterans with experience of working through previous recessions about how to face this current crisis.

 Although retailers warned that decreased sales during the recession cannot be avoided, they added that customers are more likely to shop at their nearest convenience store.
-Ken Singh, of Mill Hill Stores in Pontefract, told RN: “The government’s furlough scheme helped, but that’s coming to an end and customers are realising things will get harder.
+Ken Singh, of Mill Hill Stores in Pontefract, said: “The government’s furlough scheme helped, but that’s coming to an end and customers are realising things will get harder.
 Customers have been more reluctant to do one big weekly shop at a supermarket during times of recession.
 They’ll shop more frequently throughout the week at convenience stores.

 “Ensure you’ve got fresh stock and the store is presentable.
 People will be watching what they spend and they’ll go to a supermarket if they’re given a bad experience.”